elastic/geneve/tests/reports/documents_from_rules-8.19.md

 * Unusual Linux Username
 * Unusual Login Activity
 * Unusual Network Destination Domain Name
+* Unusual Privilege Type assigned to a User
+* Unusual Process Detected for Privileged Commands by a User
 * Unusual Process For a Linux Host
 * Unusual Process For a Windows Host
 * Unusual Process Spawned by a Host
 * Unusual Process Spawned by a Parent Process
 * Unusual Process Spawned by a User
 * Unusual Process Writing Data to an External Device
+* Unusual Region Name for Okta Privileged Operations Detected
+* Unusual Region Name for Windows Privileged Operations Detected
 * Unusual Remote File Directory
 * Unusual Remote File Extension
 * Unusual Remote File Size
+* Unusual Source IP for Okta Privileged Operations Detected
+* Unusual Source IP for Windows Privileged Operations Detected
 * Unusual Source IP for a User to Logon from
+* Unusual Spike in Concurrent Active Sessions by a User
 * Unusual Sudo Activity
 * Unusual Time or Day for an RDP Session
 * Unusual Web Request